 Managing Director: Kristina Unker

 The Kahilla logo embodies community.
-Its solid, block letterforms imbue the wordmark with a strong and balanced foundation, while the elevation of its members is signified by the dot of the the “i” rising above its base.
+Its solid, block letterforms infuse the wordmark with a strong and balanced foundation, while the elevation of its members is signified by the dot of the “i” rising above its base.
 Together, these elements express Kahilla’s identity as a “basecamp for women on the rise.”

 The tagline is stacked and placed on the right side of the logo, with a vertical line mimicking a flag.